Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data: Introduction

 \section{Introduction}

 Canonical correlation analysis (CCA) is a statistical technique used to investigate relationships between two sets of variables; it was first introduced by Hotelling \cite{hotelling1936relations}.
 Classical CCA in the multivariate setting seeks linear combinations of two sets of variables, also called canonical variates, which maximize correlation \cite{mardia1979multivariate}.
 Extensions of classical CCA to the functional data setting have also been previously considered in the literature.
 The main challenge arises from the infinite-dimensionality of the resulting representation space.
-Leurgans et al. \cite{leurgans1993canonical} were the first to propose an extension of CCA for functional data analysis (FDA).
-They show that regularization is essential when estimating the canonical variates and impose it via smoothing.
+Leurgans et al.~\cite{leurgans1993canonical} were the first to propose an extension of CCA for functional data analysis (FDA).
+They showed that regularization is essential when estimating the canonical variates and imposed it via smoothing.
 Subsequently, multiple alternate versions of functional CCA (FCCA) have been proposed that utilize various forms of regularization \cite{ramsay1997functional}, e.g., the kernel approach in \cite{he2004methods}.
 Finally, Shin and Lee \cite{shin2015canonical} developed FCCA for irregularly and sparsely observed functional data.
-He et al. \cite{he2004methods} review four different computational methods for estimating canonical correlations and canonical variates in the context of FDA.
+He et al.~\cite{he2004methods} review four different computational methods for estimating canonical correlations and canonical variates in the context of FDA.
+More generally, for a comprehensive introduction to recent advances in FDA, we refer the interested reader to recent surveys by Aneiros et al. \cite{aneiros2019recent} and Goia and Vieu \cite{DBLP:journals/ma/GoiaV16}.

 All of the aforementioned methods assume that the representation space of functions is Euclidean, and in particular a Hilbert space.
 In many applications, however, one is interested in modeling non-Euclidean functional data such as probability density functions (PDFs) and shapes of curves.
 These data objects naturally arise in various domains including medical imaging, biology and computer vision.
 PDFs are non-negative functions that integrate to one; as a result, their representation space is an infinite-dimensional simplex.
 Similarly, shapes of parameterized curves lie on a quotient space of an infinite-dimensional nonlinear space due to invariance requirements, i.e., the notion of shape is invariant to translation, scale, rotation and re-parameterization.
 In such examples, standard FCCA methods are inappropriate to study associations between such objects.